hstptcn5/monad-zk/README.md

 - ✅ ZK pipeline generating witnesses and proofs (with mock fallback)
 - ✅ Real transactions on Monad Testnet with actual TxHashes
 - ✅ Performance benchmarks demonstrating Monad's superiority for ZK-ML workloads
-- ✅ Beautiful UI with AI explanations (Gemini) and comprehensive logging
+- ✅ Beautiful UI with comprehensive logging and real-time terminal output

 Together, these components tell a complete story: **"AI + ZK + High-Performance L1"** — showcasing how Monad's low costs and fast finality make verifiable AI-driven DeFi applications not just possible, but practical. 🛡️🧠🧾